The Best TV Under $500: Samsung PN51F4500

 This TV also lacks Internet connectivity and smart TV features.
 Yes, you can add those functions from a Blu-ray player, a video game console or outboard boxes such as the Roku LT.
 But that may mean another box you have to hook up and another $50 you have to spend, and it definitely means another remote to deal with.

-NOTE: The price on Amazon has changed since this review was written.
-Best Buy still has the PN514500 for under $500, so check both to see which currently has the lower price.
+EDITOR'S NOTE 7/25/14: The price on Amazon has changed since this review was written.
+Best Buy now has the PN514500 on sale $379.99.
+That's a fantastic price for this much TV.

 Runner up: Vizio E420i-AO